Optarion/keepWhatYouLearn/README.md

 }
 ```

-We ca easily read/write it with Javascript.
+We can easily read/write it with Javascript.

 ```javascript
 // READ